LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module3/README.md

 #### Synopsis

 In this module you will be introduced to the way in which computer scientists analyze the efficiency of algorithms.
-"Efficient", in this context, just means "fast", but a certain kind of fast.
+"Efficient" just means "fast", but a certain kind of fast.
 Specifically, an algorithm is deemed more efficient than another if it performs better for **very large** inputs; its performance on smaller inputs is not important.
 You will learn about "asymtotic analysis", a method for classifying algorithms based on how their performance changes as the size of their inputs grows.

 If all that sounds a little intense, well, it is!
 But you won't be required to carry out a lot of asymtotic analysis yourself; you'll just need to get the hang of the basic idea.
 The running example throughout the module will be a comparison between a handful of different "sorting" algorithms, which, given a jumbled list of things, sorts the list into order as quickly as possible.
 You will implement one of these algorithms yourself in Problem Set 3.